An Adaptive Self-Scheduling Loop Scheduler: Adaptive Runtime Chunk for Irregular Applications

-is used by \ichunk in the following way.
-Using the equations above, a very rudimentary estimate for classifying: low, normal, and high variance is introduced.
-Let the local variable $k_i$ keep track of the running total of the number of tasks completed after a whole chunk is finished to estimate task length and limit the number of memory writes.
-After completion of the assigned chuck, the local thread determines its load relative to other threads using $k_i$ (i.e., an estimate of $x_i$) and $\sum_{j=0}^{p-1} k_j/p$ (i.e., an estimate of $\bar{x}_{i+1}$).
-A thread classifies its load relative to other threads as
+the standard calculation would require previous knowledge of the workload.
+Though workload-aware scheduling makes use of previous knowledge, information related to voltage and frequency could change from run to run.
+A running approximation exists~\cite{runningmean}:

-In particular, this approximation is simply comparing the thread's workload to the average workload of other threads.
-We note that if \ichunk's goal for chunk size was load balance, then high and low classifications would be flipped, as a thread that does fewer iterations than average would have heavier tasks.
-In \ichunk, the user must only pick an $\epsilon$, such that $\delta = \epsilon \sum_{j=0}^{p-1} k_j/p $.
-We demonstrate in Section~\ref{sec:results} that \ichunk is not that sensitive to $\epsilon$ allowing for the user to easily pick an $\epsilon$ and still have good performance.
+where $i$ represents the time step.
+However, keeping past values of standard deviations and means would be expensive for a lightweight loop scheduler.
+As such, \ichunk estimates this value with a fractional multiplier ($\epsilon$) of the running mean, i.e.,

-This observation allows \ichunk to be used across different applications, systems, and inputs without hand-tuning by the user to achieve ``good" speedups.
-Moreover, $k_i$ is the running total and $\epsilon$ is fixed.
-As a result of this relationship, \ichunk is more likely to only adapt chunk size in the beginning due to extremely large variance, and the possibility of adapting due to smaller variance increases with execution.
+The idea is that variation or standard deviation would be a multiple of the running mean, and this multiplier would provide a way to either tighten (i.e., make the interval smaller) or loosen (i.e., make the interval larger) for the user.
+Additionally, $\delta$ will grow with the number of iterations completed.
+As a result of this relationship between $\delta$ and the number of completed iterations, \ichunk is more likely to only adapt chunk size in the beginning due to extremely large variance in the number of completed iterations, and the possibility of adapting due to smaller variance increases with execution.
 This makes sense as \ichunk would have a better global understanding of the workload the longer the application runs, and it would allow more flexibility of chunk size as the local queue become smaller and work-stealing more important.

-As noted previously, $d_i$ is used to directly adjust the chunk size, i.e., $\chunk = |q_i| / d_i$.
-After classification, $d_i$ is adjusted as follows.
-If the thread is under low variance, the number of tasks in a chunk is increased by allowing $d_i = d_i\times2$.
-If the thread is under heavy variance, the number of tasks in the chunk is decreased by allowing $d_i = d_i/2$.
-These increase and decrease are in contrast to what most may consider.
-In particular, this update is because of the optimization goal.
-The optimization goal is not to have the chunk size converge for each thread to the same value.
-In contrast, the goal is for the local chunk size to be adapted to the variance.
+In \ichunk, the only parameter that the user must select is this $\epsilon$ in equation~\ref{eq:delta} Additionally, we demonstrate in Section~\ref{sec:results} that \ichunk is not that sensitive to $\epsilon$, allowing for the user to easily pick an $\epsilon$ and still have good performance.
+This observation allows \ichunk to be used across different applications, systems, and inputs without hand-tuning by the user to achieve ``good" speedups.